anthonypdawson/divine-devops-universe/_posts/2025-04-09-walls-of-jericho-pt1.md

 ---
 layout: terminal_post
 title: 'The Walls of Jericho Incident Pt.
 1'
-tags: [devops, parody, religion, slack, jericho, uriel]
+tags: [devops, parody, jericho, uriel, slack, incident]
 ---

 Try not to panic, especially on Slack